 If you think you’ve seen it all, if you think you’re jaded, you haven’t seen The Room.
 Until you’ve endured The Room, you don’t know just how astonishingly bad a movie can be, down to the merest detail.
 This is a work that brings out the film critic in everyone who sees it, because there’s no other movie where every single aesthetic decision made during the film’s production, every choice, seems inexplicably misguided, if not actively insane.

-The exhilaration also stems from the way the movie creates a sensation of entering a Bizarro parallel universe; filmmakers with access to hundreds of millions of dollars’ worth of special effects can’t match the sense of novelty.
-This is that rare film that deserves the accolade, “Like nothing you’ve ever seen before!”
+The exhilaration also stems from the way the movie creates a sensation of entering a Bizarro parallel universe; filmmakers with access to many millions of dollars’ worth of special effects can’t match the sense of novelty.
+This is that rare film that deserves the accolade, “Like nothing you’ve ever seen before”.

 From a certain angle, The Room’s creator, Tommy Wiseau (who, the credits tell us, served as star, writer, director, producer and executive producer), has achieved what every filmmaker dreams about.
 Nine years after its very short-lived theatrical release, the film is talked about, blogged about, quoted from and re-enacted, and it sells out monthly midnight screenings in Los Angeles and elsewhere.
 It’s a true grassroots phenomenon; who can remember what the blockbusters of 2003 were?
 (Actually, I can.
 The two Matrix sequels came out that year, and The Room is a lot more fun than either of them.)